Camp Landing Entertainment District: 2021–present: Camp Landing Entertainment District

-On July 16, 2021, it was announced that Eggleston Associates had sold the mall to Jason Camp, Glockner Family, and Boyd County and that a major redevelopment plan would start immediately.
+On July 16, 2021, it was announced that Eggleston Associates had sold the mall to Jason Camp, Glockner Family, and Boyd County that a major redevelopment plan would start immediately.
 The mall was renamed in the process to Camp Landing Entertainment District.
 Plans for the space include a convention center, hotel and restaurant, farmers market, residential area, sports complex, distillery, and various niche retail businesses.

 Malibu Jack's, an indoor amusement center company based in Lexington, announced a new 135,000 square foot location for the mall, which opened that holiday season in the space that was once occupied by Elder-Beerman.
 The KYOVA 10 Theatre, now named The Cinema at Camp Landing, reopened in August.
 The Rural King and Burger King currently located in the area will stay, while the Callihan's American Pub & Grill restaurant closed, replaced by Smokin' J's.
 Plans to sell the former Sears to Revolutionary Racing LLC, a horse racing company, were approved by the Boyd County government in October 2022.
-The redevelopment is on track to exceed initial expectations and provide over 1,000 jobs.
+The casino, known as Sandy's Racing & Gaming, opened October 26, 2023.
+The redevelopment of the mall is expected to exceed initial expectations and provide over 1,000 jobs.